 The first step is to test the paint for lead content.
 But should you buy a DIY kit or do you need to have it professionally tested?

 Lead is a highly toxic metal that, when absorbed into the body, can cause a variety of serious health issues, including brain damage, kidney damage, heart disease, anemia, high blood pressure, and fertility issues.
 In extreme cases, lead poisoning can even lead to death.

 For decades, lead was used in things like paint, gasoline, batteries, ammunition, and water pipes.
 It was even used to manufacture toys, jewelry, and cosmetics.
 Today, it’s heavily regulated, but lead-based paint is still present in many homes and buildings erected before 1978 when it was federally banned.

-If you live in an older home or own an older building, it’s important to keep a close eye on painted surfaces (walls, ceilings, doors, window frames, siding, banisters, etc.).
+If you live in an older home or own an older building, it’s important to know how to identify lead paint.
+Make sure to keep a close eye on painted surfaces (walls, ceilings, doors, window frames, siding, banisters, etc.).
 At the first sign of flaking, chipping, cracking, or crumbling, you need to have the paint tested for lead.
-Similarly, if you’re thinking of remodeling or renovating your home or building, you’ll want to have it tested for lead content to avoid creating dust that could poison you and your family, workers, or tenants.
+Similarly, if you’re thinking of remodeling or renovating your home or building, you’ll want to have it tested for lead content to avoid creating lead dust that could poison you and your family, workers, or tenants.

 DIY Lead Test Kits vs Lab Analysis